samwightt/rdoc/README.md

 # rdoc

-A Rust library and CLI tool for parsing and searching rustdoc's generated search index.
+A Rust CLI tool for searching rustdoc generated documentation via the command line.
+Lets you search for symbols, `cat` documentation for them, and other things.

 ## Overview